ASK KNOX

 Never put secrets in hook scripts that are committed.
 Your Discord webhook URL, database credentials, API keys — these go in environment variables that the hook reads from your shell, not hardcoded in the script source.

 Validate hook script inputs.
-If CLAUDE_TOOL_INPUT_COMMAND is used in a hook, treat it as untrusted input.
+If the command string from tool_input.command is used in a hook, treat it as untrusted input.
 Do not eval it or pass it to shell expansion without sanitizing.

 Test hooks with exit 0 first.
 Write the hook to do nothing but print what it would do.
 Confirm the logic is correct before connecting it to real side effects.